Lucas0707-pt/drone_auto_land/README.md

 - **`vehicle_odometry.csv`**: Records the drone’s position, orientation, and velocity.
 - **`trajectory_setpoint.csv`**: Logs velocity setpoints sent to the drone.
 - **`current_land_state.csv`**: Logs the current state of the landing process.
-3. `frame_converter.py`: This script converts the camera feed from the camera frame to the drone's body frame.
-It subscribes to the aruco marker's position in the camera frame and publishes the marker's position in the body frame.

-4. `controller.py`: This script calculates the drone's desired velocity based on the marker's position in the body frame and the desired position, which is the origin of that coordinate system.
-It subscribes to the marker's position in the body frame and publishes the desired velocity for the drone in the PX4.

 ## How to Run